Sinking into the Hara

 Compared to the "mirror mind" of classical Zen, Ki ability is somewhat "obscure," "dark," "Yin," "awe-inspiring" even.

 The "Ki one-point," which one can locate in the Hara, is the definitive no-place where there is nothing.
-It's the no-point that gives all energy, and all Enlightenment.
+It's the no-point that gives all energy.

-In Ki Zen one sinks "mind" into this point, the Tanden.
+In Hara Zen one sinks "mind" into this point, the Tanden.
 This leads to clear perception, naturalness in breathing and action, and a lightning-like ability to handle confusing situations.

 Likewise, Master Soho instructed people to "let go of thought after thought" as the best way of "striving" (kufu) to attain satori.

-Achieving clear direct perception and a natural way of activity is the goal of Haragei.
+Achieving clear direct perception and a natural way of activity is the goal of Hara-training.

 Sitting up late with my shadow